B2B Marketing Consulting Agency Blog

 Another profound drawback of bot-generated content is that it lacks the authority of your thought leaders and subject matter experts (SMEs), and perhaps more importantly, risks creating a generic, differentiator-free version of your messaging.

-Quality and Accuracy
+Quality & Accuracy

 While it will continue to improve, it’s important to take steps to ensure the quality and accuracy of bot-generated content.
 Everyone needs an editor – and robots need an especially vigilant editor.

-Inaccurate or misleading information can be hard to take back and chatbot content, like any content, is only as good as its sources.
-For better and for worse, chatbots have an infinite number of sources and they’re not all disclosed.
+Inaccurate or misleading information can be hard to correct, and chatbot content, like any content, is only as good as its sources.
+For better or for worse, chatbots have an infinite number of sources, and they’re not all disclosed.

 The Value of Thought Leadership Just Increased